willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

         private Speed sp;
 }
 This shows that class Van HAS-A Speed.
 By having a separate class for Speed, we do not have to put the entire code that belongs to speed inside the Van class., which makes it possible to reuse the Speed class in multiple applications.
 In Object-Oriented feature, the users do not need to bother about which object is doing the real work.
 To achieve this, the Van class hides the implementation details from the users of the Van class.
-So basically what happens is the users would ask the Van class to do a certain action and the Van class will either do the work by itself or ask another class to perform the action.
+So basically what happens is the users would ask the Van class to do a certain action and the Van class will either do the work by itself or ask another class to perform the action.<br />
-Types of inheritance
+**Types of inheritance**<br />
-There are various types of inheritance as demonstrated below.
+There are various types of inheritance as demonstrated below.<br />

 A very important fact to remember is that Java does not support multiple inheritance.
 This means that a class cannot extend more than one class.
 Therefore following is illegal − public class extends Animal, Mammal{}
 However, a class can implement one or more interfaces.
 This has made Java get rid of the impossibility of multiple inheritance.

-POLYMORPHISM
+**POLYMORPHISM**<br />
 Polymorphism is the ability of an object to take on many forms.
-The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.
+The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.<br />
 Any Java object that can pass more than one IS-A test is considered to be polymorphic.
-In Java, all Java objects are polymorphic since any object will pass the IS-A test for their own type and for the class Object.
+In Java, all Java objects are polymorphic since any object will pass the IS-A test for their own type and for the class Object.<br />
 It is important to know that the only possible way to access an object is through a reference variable.
 A reference variable can be of only one type.
-Once declared, the type of a reference variable cannot be changed.
+Once declared, the type of a reference variable cannot be changed.<br />
 The reference variable can be reassigned to other objects provided that it is not declared final.
-The type of the reference variable would determine the methods that it can invoke on the object.
+The type of the reference variable would determine the methods that it can invoke on the object.<br />
 A reference variable can refer to any object of its declared type or any subtype of its declared type.
-A reference variable can be declared as a class or interface type.
+A reference variable can be declared as a class or interface type.<br />
-Example:
+Example:<br />
 Let us look at an example.
 public interface Vegetarian{}
 public class Animal{}